PLCnext/MLnext-Framework/README.rst

 -----------

 MLnext uses `rye <https://rye.astral.sh/>`_ to manage the development environment.
-Install rye by following the instructions on their website and run `rye sync` to setup the development environment.
+Install rye by following the instructions on their website and run ``rye sync`` to setup the development environment.

 Furthermore, we use black and ruff to enforce style standards on the codebase.
-The formatting is done for you via pre-commit, and is enforced via the tox -e lint build.
+The formatting is done for you via pre-commit, and is enforced via the ``tox -e lint`` in the CI/CD.
-Run `pre-commit install` to set up the git hooks;
+Run ``pre-commit install`` to set up the git hooks;
 subsequently, when you git commit, the formatter will be run.
 If the changed files are not conformant, the hook will have reformatted them and you may need to run pre-commit again.
-You can run `pre-commit run --all-files` to manually run the formatters.
+You can run ``pre-commit run --all-files`` to manually run the formatters.

-Build the documentation by running `tox -e docs`.
+Build the documentation by running ``tox -e docs``.